ledgerW/pathlight/.clinerules/06-content-seo-guidelines.md

 </url>
 ```

+### AI Language Guidelines

+When referring to Pathlight's technology in marketing materials and content, follow these guidelines:

+1. **De-emphasize AI references**: Avoid highlighting AI as a primary feature in marketing materials, meta descriptions, and general content.
+It's not a secret, but we don't want to call attention to it.

+2. **Preferred terminology**: Instead of "AI-powered" or direct AI references, use these alternatives:
+   - "Research-backed purpose discovery tool"
+   - "Purpose discovery process that combines philosophical wisdom with modern technology"
+   - "Technology-enhanced analysis"
+   - "Purpose insights drawn from human experience and philosophical wisdom"
+   - "Human wisdom-guided purpose discovery process"

+3. **FAQ content**: It's acceptable to mention AI in the FAQ section, but still prefer terms like:
+   - "Combines human wisdom with technology"
+   - "Our system analyzes patterns" (instead of "Our AI analyzes")
+   - "Processing costs" (instead of "AI processing costs")
+   - "Technology processing" (instead of "AI processing")

+4. **Emphasize human elements**: Focus on how our technology manifests the wisdom and research of human philosophy, psychology, and experience, rather than on the AI technology itself.

+5. **Schema.org markup**: In structured data, use descriptions like "Purpose discovery tool that combines human wisdom and research" rather than mentioning AI directly.

 ## Navigation

 The main navigation and footer have been updated to include links to the new content sections: